radleta/web/docs/_resume/_source/full.md

 Nov.
 2007 – Jan.
 2008

 - Championed departmental strategies, fostering communication and collaboration for software production improvements.
-- Founded and led the Build Automation Group, overseeing the department’s build processes, automated testing, and deployment scripts.
+- Founded and led the Build Automation Group, overseeing the department's build processes, automated testing, and deployment scripts.
-- Pioneered the Code Generation Group, enhancing the department’s code generation scripts and innovating data access techniques.
+- Pioneered the Code Generation Group, enhancing the department's code generation scripts and innovating data access techniques.
-- Participated in the Agile Group, refining the department’s Agile process implementation.
+- Participated in the Agile Group, refining the department's Agile process implementation.
 - Contributed to the Release Management Group, optimizing software release procedures and developer-Q/A interactions.
 - Customized a version of BugTracker.NET to support Agile Scrum management, helpdesk, release management, and SAS70 audit compliance.